Other fun glitchy possibilities

 Trying to use documents as external entities

 The rules for XML documents and XML entities vary slightly in ways that make it sometimes but not always possible to include an XML document as an XML external entity within another XML document.
 If you want your documents to be used for this purpose, write the XML declaration as an 'encoding declaration', leaving off the Version and Standalone declarations - only specify the character encoding used.
-Of course, this can cause new interoperability problems if and when XML 1.1 or 2.0 come along.
+Of course, this will cause new interoperability problems if and when XML 1.1 or 2.0 come along.

 Node set variability